 Common Insurance Coverage Types Explained

-Understanding basic coverage types makes it easier to choose the right limits.
+Understanding the core coverage types makes it easier to select appropriate limits.

-Coverage Limits and Deductibles Explained Simply
+Coverage Limits and Deductibles Explained Clearly

-Signs You Do Not Have Enough Insurance Coverage
+Signs You May Not Have Enough Coverage

-You may be underinsured if any of the following apply:
+You may be underinsured if:

-- Your income or assets have increased
+- Your income or assets have grown

-- You recently purchased a home, vehicle, or equipment
+- You recently purchased property or equipment

-- Your business has grown or changed
+- Your business has expanded

 How Life Changes Affect Insurance Coverage

-Insurance coverage should evolve as your life changes.
+Insurance should evolve as your life evolves.

 You should review your coverage after: